EMIAS

-Unified Medical Information and Analytical System of Moscow (EMIAS) is an information system that automatises the booking of hospital visits and work of medical professionals in Moscow city.
-The system includes online appointment services, Electronic Health Record management, and Electronic prescribing based on "Cloud" technology.
+Unified Medical Information and Analytical System of Moscow (EMIAS) is an information system that automatises the booking of hospital visits and work of medical professionals in Moscow.
+The system includes online appointment services, electronic health record management, and electronic prescribing based on cloud technology.
 EMIAS is the digital system designed to increase the quality and access of medical services in public health clinics.
-The project was designed and is being implemented as part of the «Digital city» program in execution with the Moscow Government's order from April 7, 2014 (as Moscow government amended on 21.05.2013 No. 22-PP).
+The project was designed and is being implemented as part of the "Digital city" program of the Moscow government.

 General information

 The project is developed and being implemented as part of “Digital city” program by Moscow IT department.
-As of October 1, 2013, 557 public health facilities including female counselling centers and dental clinics got involved in EMIAS.
+As of October 2013, 557 public health facilities including female counselling centers and dental clinics got involved in EMIAS.
 Furthermore, EMIAS is organizing and uniting information between outpatient and inpatient facilities.

 The system allows managing flows of patients, contains outpatient card integrated in the system, and provides an opportunity to manage consolidated managerial accounting and personalized list of medical help.
 Besides that, the system contains information about availability of the medical institutions and various doctors.
 EMIAS allows managing medical registers to resolve medical organizing questions concerning different categories of people, having specific diseases.

 EMIAS is being implemented in three steps.
 The first step is switching the registration process to be completely electronic at public clinics and hospitals.
 This will allow people to schedule a visit to a doctor remotely.
 The second step of implementation is creating medical records and using electronic prescriptions for each patient which will be consolidated and shared throughout the public medical sector.
 The third step will be in uniting the public medical sector with the private medical sector through the sharing of medical records and the introduction of EMIAS services.

 In 2016, in a study by PricewaterhouseCoopers (PWC) “Cities Managing Data” in the field of healthcare informatization, Moscow took a leading position and became the only one of the cities studied where the Unified Emias City Polyclinics System was fully implemented.
 In 2021, the EMIAS.Info mobile application was included in the five winners of the EHEALTHCARE LEADERSHIP Awards International Prize, having received an honorary prize in the category of “Best Platform-oriented Appendix”.